JDAI-CV/dabnn/docs/build.md

 1. Download and unzip Android NDK from https://developer.android.com/ndk/downloads.

-1. Run cmake with the toolchain file, which determine the proper compiling toolchains.
+2. Run cmake with the toolchain file, which determine the proper compiling toolchains. **If this step fails, please check whether the toolchain file really exists on the path you set.**

 ```bash
 mkdir build-dabnn